Bern Minster: Organ

 The first organ in the cathedral was built nearly 200 years after construction was completed.
 The first great organ was built in 1726–30.
 The town council voted to have the organ built on 5 June 1726.
 They hired Gottlieb Leuw from Bremgarten in September 1726.
 By January 1730 his work was nearly finished and the town began searching for an organist.
 While the main organ was finished in 1730, the ornamentation and finish work continued until 1736.
 This first organ had 38 organ stops, with a breast and back work as well as an echo work with pedals.

 In 1746, the council decided that the organ needed to be rebuilt.
 On 16 September 1748, they reached an agreement with Victor Ferdinard Bossart to do so.
 On 1 June 1752, they signed a contract with Johann August Nahl to do the exterior decoration on the new organ.
 The rebuilt organ had 43 organ stops, and was built in a late-baroque style.
 It was renovated in 1827.

 When the new organ balcony and screen were built in 1845–48 above the western entrance by Beat Rudolf von Sinner, the organ was completely rebuilt and was known as the second organ.
 The organ builder Friedrich Haas from Winterthur increased the number of stops to 55.
 The number of consoles was changed to three.

 The third organ was built in 1903–04 by Friedrich Groll from Lucerne.
 While the exterior remained virtually untouched, the interior was rebuilt.
 Pneumatic tubes, slider chests and a mechanical action were added to the organ.
 However, the sound produced by this new organ was unpleasant.
 The interior of the organ was completely rebuilt in 1930.

 The 1930 organ is the current one in the cathedral.
 It was restored in 1998–1999.
 The organ is currently used for a series of concerts throughout the year.

 Bell tower

 The tower is open to the public, for a small fee.
 The lower viewing platform requires a climb up 254 steps and provides a view over Bern and perhaps as far as the Alps.
 The upper spire is also accessible by climbing an additional 90 steps from the lower platform.

+Bells

-The largest bell in the tower is a 10.5 ton bell which was cast in 1611.
-It is the largest bell in Switzerland.
+The tower holds 7 ringing bells are distributed over two floors, 2 of which are bourdon bells.
+They are the second-lowest chime in Switzerland, after St. Gallen Cathedral.
+The largest bell or bourdon in the tower weighs 10.5 tons bell which was cast in 1611 and it is the largest bell in Switzerland.
 The bells in the tower are rung daily at noon and at 6 p.m.
 It is possible to stand near the bells when they are rung, but it is necessary to cover one's ears to prevent hearing damage.
+Only 6 of the 7 bells can be rung all at once, this is because Bells 4 and 5 share the same note.

+In Switzerland, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.